rktoomey/rkt-presentations/specs2-presentation/migration/migration.md

       val projList = XiDAO.primitiveProjections[String](MongoDBObject(), "y")
       projList must haveSize(4)
       projList must contain("y1", "y2", "y3", "y4") // xi5 has a null value for y, not in the list
     }

+!SLIDE

+# Control execution and reporting

+Use [arguments](http://etorreborre.github.com/specs2/guide/org.specs2.guide.Runners.html#Arguments).
+It's that easy.

+Inside a spec, pass them in to ``is``.
+For instance, let's say you are working inside a web framework and you want to filter stacktraces to show only your own code.

+    def is = args(traceFilter = includeTrace("com.foo.confabulator"))

+In sbt, you can pass in arguments: the example shown below will output to both console and html.

+    > test-only com.foo.confabulator.test.TryHarderSpec -- html console

+!SLIDE

+# JUnit Integratation

+    class WithJUnitSpec extends SpecificationWithJUnit {
+      "My spec" should {
+        "run in JUnit too" in {
+          success
+        }
+      }
+    }

+For IDE support, you can still use ``@Runner``:

+    import org.junit.runner._
+    import runner._

+    @RunWith(classOf[JUnitRunner])
+    class WithJUnitSpec extends Specification {
+      "My spec" should {
+        "run in JUnit too" in {
+          success
+        }
+      }
+    }